Saskatchewan Safety Council

 The plan for the Safety Centre was developed at the Council numerous years ago as a concept.
 Since then, the Council has been developing the business plans, strategies, and fundraising capabilities to make this project a reality.
 In 2017, pre-construction work began with preliminary engineering work completed by Clifton and Associates.

-As part of our overall strategic plan to lead Saskatchewan to become a province of safety excellence, the Safety Centre will become the physical focal point and showcase of Saskatchewan’s injury prevention efforts.
+As part of our overall strategic plan to bring together leaders in Saskatchewan to become a province of safety excellence, the Safety Centre will become the physical focal point and showcase of Saskatchewan’s injury prevention efforts.
 Work there will inspire others to further innovate and make life saving advancements.

 At the bottom of the page is a complete 3D flyover of the proposed development.

-The Safety Centre of Excellence is Saskatchewan's home for injury prevention and education.
+The Safety Centre of Excellence is Saskatchewan's focal point for injury prevention efforts and education.

 News Release: $1.3M Land Donation